luxeon/children-budget/README.md

 - `DOCKERHUB_USERNAME` – Docker Hub account that will own the image.
 - `DOCKERHUB_TOKEN` – Personal access token or password for that account.

+For SonarCloud analysis also provide:

+- `SONAR_TOKEN` secret – token from SonarCloud.
+- `SONAR_PROJECT_KEY` and `SONAR_ORG` repository variables – project key and organization slug you created in SonarCloud.